WahomeKezia/DSA_Solutions/README.md

 # DSA_Solutions

-This repos has some on the intresting and DSA questions I have solved from Hacherrank and Leetcode !
+This repo has some on the intresting and DSA questions from Hacherrank and Leetcode and the solutions!